paulllee/lamp-setup/README.md

 Before opening a new instance, you should terminate ALL running instances of Ubuntu by using `wsl --shutdown` in Windows Terminal (PowerShell or CMD).

+### Outdated Lyquix Templates

+If the website is running an outdated Lyquix Template and you are running into load time issues, I recommend running the [website-fix.sh script](#website-fix-for-outdated-lyquix-templates).

 # Before You Start

 If you are using websites that were previously set up on your local, make sure to create a backup of **ALL** databases.